wp-plugins/51degreesmobi/README.txt

 Contributors: 51Degrees.mobi
 Donate link: http://51Degrees.mobi
 Tags: mobile, device, detection, optimisation, handset, browser, android, blackberry, windows phone, symbian, cellular, iphone, ipad, apple, mobile internet, mobile web, nokia, palm, pda, switcher, theme, wap, webkit, wireless
-Requires at least: 3.0
+Requires at least: 2.7
 Tested up to: 3.4.1
 Stable tag: 2.1.11.9
 License: MPLv2 or later (MPL)
 License URI: http://www.mozilla.org/MPL/2.0/

-Device detection and optimisation from 51Degrees.mobi.
+The 51Degrees.mobi mobile device detection plugin is an easy to implement toolkit to mobilize your site.
+It comes complete with a mobile switcher, themes and administration tool.

 == Description ==

-The 51Degrees.mobi Device Detection plugin provides the following functionality.

-**Detection**  - works out the type of device accessing the web site and provides information about the hardware, operating system and browser.
-Includes information about screen size, browser features and many more.

-**Optimisation**  - enables the theme used to be altered depending on the detected properties.

-**Detection**
+The 51Degrees.mobi mobile device detection plugin is a complete pack to help mobilize your website and blog.

+It includes a mobile device detector and switcher to select themes based on the type of device visiting your website, a selection of mobile themes and a administration tool to allow easy, quick implementation.

+Features include:

+*  **Mobile detection and switcher** which automatically detects and switches between desktop / mobile theme, or the request can be redirected to another URL

+*  **Easy to use administration tool** to set-up and define redirection rules.
+The plugin can be downloaded and working within minutes.
+Rules can be defined to treat small [screen mobile devices](http://51degrees.mobi/Products/DeviceData/PropertyDictionary.aspx#IsSmallScreen), [smartphones](http://51degrees.mobi/Products/DeviceData/PropertyDictionary.aspx#IsSmartPhone) and [tablets](http://51degrees.mobi/Products/DeviceData/PropertyDictionary.aspx#IsTablet) differently.

+*  **Selection of preinstalled mobile themes** designed by Wave Mobile

-The plugin contains a small database capable of determining the requesting device's properties extremely quickly using the finger prints (technically called useragents) sent by web browsers.
-No cloud services, php extensions or external components are required.
-Once the plugin is installed the detected device properties are available to theme developers.
+*  **Detects over 11000 mobile device** combinations and updated regularly.
+No cloud services, PHP extensions or external components are required.
+Once installed the detected device properties are also available to theme developers.

-**Optimisation**

-A simple user interface enables non-technical users to define rules to alter the web sites response for different device types.
-Themes can be altered, or the request redirected to another web site.
-For example; rules can be defined to treat small screen mobile devices, smartphones and tablets differently from each other.
-Adverts could be optimised for the smaller screens, or content limited to the essential parts of a page.
+*  **Developed and supported by 51Degrees.mobi** a leader in mobile device detection tools and used by over 220,000 servers and 500,000,000 devices per month.
+Additional detection capabilities including Tablet, Smartphone, Small Screen / Feature phones and additional themes are available from the 51Degrees.mobi web site.

-The plugin is provided for free to all Wordpress users under the Mozilla Public Licence 2.
-Paid for versions are available that offer more properties and features.
+The plugin is provided for free to all WordPress users under the Mozilla Public Licence 2.
+For more information please visit our [website](http://51Degrees.mobi/purchase/wordpress.aspx).

 == Installation ==

 The plugin can be installed via the normal Wordpress method.
 However, if this is not available you can also these other methods: